 Because both the content and the techniques used in such investigations come from such a wide diversity of sources, it is difficult to anticipate which of the contributing disciplines will provide the critical insight for some particular research problem.
 For this reason the Center provides the facilities to enable researchers to interact fully and freely with each other as well as with other external researchers and industrial laboratories.

 Organization of the Center

-The Center has 21 jointly appointed faculty members at present and is expected to add a few more over the next few years.
-It also has an additional 25 associates housed in various departments who play an active role in the intellectual life of the Center, as well as 4 Emeritus faculty.
+The Center has roughly 35 Executive Committee members housed in various departments who play an active role in the intellectual life of the Center, as well as 10 Emeritus faculty.
 The permanent budget of the Center provides for some startup research funds, graduate and post doctoral fellowships, a visiting speaker series, faculty visitorships, and faculty retraining fellowships.

 The Center is concerned with coordinating research activities in cognitive science throughout the university.
 Although it does not grant degrees, it provides a mechanism -- called the Certificate Program in Cognitive Science -- for advising graduate students who wish to specialize in the interdisciplinary study of cognitive science.
 Such students may use the Center's resources and may also be housed in the Center's space.
 They will also be identified in their records as individuals who have specialized in the field of cognitive science and will receive a Certificate in Cognitive Science along with their graduate degrees (MSc, MA, or PhD) on graduation.

 John McGann is the Faculty Director.
 The policies of the Center are set in consultation with an executive committee which has representation from several participating departments.